 Our best defense against the spread of Covid-19 is staying home when ill or symptomatic with Covid-like ailments.
 At school, social distancing, hand washing, and enhanced ventilation is in place to the extent possible.
 During times of high community transmission, schools may limit access to shared spaces (such as lunchrooms) and larger group gatherings.

-All diocesan schools require students and employees experiencing covid-like symptoms to remain at home until no longer symptomatic and Covid infection is ruled out.
-Parents are notified of exposures, and quarantine periods are instituted for close contacts until it can be determined the contact is not Covid-positive.
+All diocesan schools require students and employees experiencing Covid-like symptoms to remain at home until no longer symptomatic and Covid-19 infection is ruled out.
+Parents are notified of exposures and quarantines may be enforced.

 A close contact is any individual who was within 6’ of an infected person for a cumulative total of 15 minutes or more over a 24-hour period of time.